Corporate AlertDecember 2015

 The Herrick Advantage

-In other news, Herrick's Sports Law Group continues to be at the forefront of the growing conversation about the fantasy sports industry.
+Herrick's Sports Law Group continues to be at the forefront of the growing conversation about the fantasy sports industry.
 Next month in Dallas, corporate partner Daniel A. Etna will participate in a panel discussion at the Fantasy Sports Trade Association's 2016 Winter Conference.
 The panel, which will be moderated by Bloomberg News sports business reporter, Eben Novy-Williams, will address how fantasy sports business owners can attract investors in this uncertain time for the industry.
 For more information, please click here.

 The Delaware Supreme Court upheld a ruling finding a financial advisor liable for aiding and abetting breaches of fiduciary duty by a target company's board of directors in connection with a $438 million buyout.
 The court, however, in so holding rejected the trial court's characterization of financial advisors as "gatekeepers" of the merger and acquisition process.
 The court emphasized that its holding is to be narrowly applied in the context of the specific facts of the case.